Skip to main content

 This document proposes an optional "EVPN Anycast Multi-homing"

-whereas Ingress NVE refers to the NVE that transmits unicast traffic
+NVE refers to the NVE transmitting unicast traffic to a MAC address

-to a MAC address that is associated to a remote Ethernet Segment that
+associated with a remote Ethernet Segment that also operates in

-their NLRI next hops.
+uniquely identified by their NLRI next hops

 The solution consists of the following modifications of the [RFC7432]